didier-durand/microk8s-kata-containers/README.template.md

 3. Check that this added runtime can run on the instance: command *"kata-runtime kata-check"* MUST produce output *"System is capable of running Kata Containers"*
 4. Install Docker and check via *"docker info"* that it sees both its standard runtime *"runc"* and the newly added *"kata-runtime"*
 5. Run the latest version of [Alpine Linux](https://en.wikipedia.org/wiki/Alpine_Linux) image with selection of kata-runtime (*"--runtime='kata-runtime"*) and verify through *"docker info"* that the running Alpine is effectively using kata-runtime.
-6. Install MicroK8s via snap and check that it works properly via the deployment of [helloworld-go.yml](kubernetes/helloworld-go.yml) and [autoscale-go.yml](kubernetes/autoscale-go.yml) service manifests, built from from GoLang source code in [src directory](src).
+6. Install MicroK8s via snap and check that it works properly via the deployment of [helloworld-go.yml](kubernetes/helloworld-go.yml) and [autoscale-go.yml](kubernetes/autoscale-go.yml) service manifests, built from from GoLang source code in [src/go directory](src/go).
 Stop MicroK8s when validation is successful.
 7. Open the MicroK8s .snap file to add kata-runtime and repackage a new version (now unsigned) of the .snap file.
 Please, note use of *"unsquashfs"* and *"mksquashfs"* to achieve this refurbishing since the [snap archive format](https://en.wikipedia.org/wiki/Snap_(package_manager)) is based on read-only and compressed [SquashFS](https://en.wikipedia.org/wiki/SquashFS) Linux file system.
 8. Remove old MicroK8s installation and re-install a fresh instance based with newly created snap version: *"--dangerous"* option is now required since the tweaked .snap is no longer signed by its official provider, Canonical.
 9. Deploy again helloworld-go and autoscale-go on fresh MicroK8s to validate that they work fine with kata-runtime: autoscale-go request is parametrized to make sure that some amount computing resources are consumed to achieve a better validation.